jump1945/monika.exe/README.md

 ## what NOT to do

-1.complain about code being extremely inefficient 2.complain about HSL to RGB function,it blasted the number off the roof
+1.complain about code being extremely inefficient.
+2.complain about HSL to RGB function,it blasted the number off the roof.